-Our schools are encouraged to design their own program in positive human relationships and human sexuality in line with the universal teaching of the Church, based on the particular character of the local community and in partnership with parents.
+Our schools are encouraged to implement an evidence-based curriculum program in positive human relationships and human sexuality in line with the universal teaching of the Church, based on the particular character of the local community and in partnership with parent/carer/guardian.

-English teaching promotes continuity of literacy learning from primary to secondary schooling and supports literacy into the post-compulsory years.
+English teaching promotes continuity of literacy learning from primary to secondary schooling and supports literacy in the senior secondary years.
 Our schools monitor student literacy achievement and use results to plan for students’ distinct learning needs.
 Where necessary, teachers use specially designed intervention programs to consolidate basic understanding in English.

-Mathematics provides students with essential mathematical skills and knowledge in Number and Algebra, Measurement and Geometry, and Statistics and Probability.
-It develops the numeracy capabilities that all students need in their personal, work and civic life, and provides the fundamentals on which mathematical specialties and professional applications of mathematics are built.
+Mathematics provides students with essential mathematical skills and knowledge in number and algebra, measurement and geometry, and statistics and probability.
+It develops the numeracy capabilities that all students need in their personal, work and social lives, and provides the fundamentals on which mathematical specialties and professional applications of mathematics are built.